ubiqsecurity/ubiq-c-cpp/src/examples/Docker.md

   -d INPUT                 Decrypt the supplied input string
-                             escape or use quotes if input string contains special characters -s                       Use the simple FPE encryption / decryption interfaces -b                       Use the bulk FPE encryption / decryption interfaces -n FFS                   Use the supplied Field Format Specification -c CREDENTIALS           Set the file name with the API credentials (default: ~/.ubiq/credentials) -P PROFILE               Identify the profile within the credentials file
+                             escape or use quotes if input string contains special characters -n Dataset               Use the supplied Dataset name -c CREDENTIALS           Set the file name with the API credentials (default: ~/.ubiq/credentials) -P PROFILE               Identify the profile within the credentials file
 ```
-## FPE Encrypting and Decrypting Data
+## Structured Encrypting and Decrypting Data

 There are no credentials in the container image to
 facilitate encryption or decryption, so you'll need to create an empty